GitauHarrison/notes/02_django/01_getting_started.md

 The approach we shall use to learn Django is project-based.
 We shall create a sample application, and in the process learn the different aspects of using Django to build a robust web application.

-If you would like to skip to a particular section in this tutorial, you can do so by clicking on any of the links below:
+If you would like to skip to a particular section in the entire Django tutorial, you can do so by clicking on any of the links below:

 - [Django Overview](00_overview.md)
 - [Getting Started With Django](01_getting_started.md) (this article)

 ### Table of Contents

+This article is broken down into the following subsections:

 1. [Installation](#installation)
 2. [Create Django Project](#create-django-project)